 - Common Core aligned.

-While I want my students physically writing and using manipulatives to engage in authentic word work experiences, and students working with partners for read to someone, take a look at a few easy ways to use technology while implementing read to self, listen to reading, and working on writing…
+I do want my students physically writing and using manipulatives to engage in authentic word work experiences, and I need students working with partners for read to someone components.
+However, there are a few easy ways to use technology while implementing read to self, listen to reading, and writing and word work…

 For read to self, students can access sites like Newsela where they can select various leveled articles or text sets that are a good-fit.
-Students can read the current informational articles, respond to the article they are reading with the Write component, then submit the end of article quiz to the teacher as a comprehension check.
-Write is a feature that allows students to answer open-ended questions about the article and teachers are able to customize which questions they want to ask their students.
+Students can read the current informational articles, respond to the article they are reading with the Write component, and then submit the end-of-article quiz to the teacher as a comprehension check.
+Write is a feature that offers open-ended questions or journal prompts about the article and teachers are able to customize which questions they want to ask their students.

 If you haven’t checked out Newsela to expand your informational text selections, it is ideal for classrooms with iPads, laptops, or Chromebooks.
-If you are unfamiliar with this site and are in search of digital informational text, or a site that allows students to read text and type a written response, check it out here https://newsela.com/.
+The website does have free passages to use if your school doesn’t have a subscription.
+The free version includes 4 articles per day and you’ll need to create a free parent or teacher account to access the selections.
+Definitely check it out if you are in search of digital informational text, or a site that allows students to read text and type a written response.

 Listen to Reading is one of the components that tends to get eliminated in an upper elementary classroom because most students are reading to learn as opposed to learning to read.
 However, listening to reading can be both enjoyable and relaxing, and it is ideal to have a few go-to tools that students can utilize.
 In addition, if you have ELLs in your classroom, listening to reading is an essential component of the Daily 5 as these students work to learn the English language.

-Use these resources to teach a focus lesson, allow students to brainstorm, begin the drafting process, edit, and complete the final piece as students work at their OWN pace, all in Google Slides.
+You can use the resources below to teach a focus lesson, allow students to brainstorm, begin the drafting process, edit, and complete the final piece as students work at their OWN pace, all in Google Slides.